How to Watermark Photos for Blog, Instagram, and Online Store

 Use a diagonal watermark across the lower half of the image instead of a corner placement.
 Corner watermarks are easy to crop out.
 A diagonal or center-positioned watermark is much harder to remove without damaging the image.

-Q: Is a text watermark or logo watermark better for Instagram?
+Q: Is a text watermark or a logo watermark better for Instagram?

 For most creators, a text watermark with your handle is simpler and reads better at the sizes Instagram displays.
 Logo watermarks work well if your logo is clean and simple, but complex logos lose quality at low opacity.